-Discovery Methods - 1.0 - Cortex XPANSE - Cortex - Security Operations
+Discovery Methods - User Guide - 1.0 - Cortex XPANSE - Cortex - Security Operations

 Cortex Xpanse Assess User Guide